graphcore-research/jit-dynamic-lookup/README.md

 ### Caveats
  - This op only supports a single IPU.
  - This prototype doesn't support the receiving tile also being a sending tile. (i.e., the `result` tensor cannot live on a tile that also contains some of `data` tensor).
 This functionality would be easy to add if required, but it wasn't required for my use case.
+Please raise an issue if you require it.
  - Fetching slices that straddle multiple tiles is not currently supported.
 Invalid indices (outside the array or straddling a tile boundary) will silently return garbage data.
- - The op is split into two programs, an expensive (~1500 cycles) planning program that only needs to be performed once during initialisations, and a cheap (~300 + `lookupSize` cycles) execution program that can be executed every time the lookup must be performed.
-The planning does *not* need redoing when the lookup index changes.
+ - The op is split into two programs, an expensive (~1500 cycles) planning program that only needs to be performed once during initialisations, and a cheap (~300 + `lookupSize` cycles) execution program that can be executed any time a dynamic lookup must be performed.
+If you want to use the op on several sets of tensors (or the same set of tensors with different `lookupSize`s) then make separate calls to the API and built separate setup and exchange programs.
  - To profile the example application, first disable printing of the tensors by commenting out `#define DOPRINT 1` in `example.cpp`